How Mental Illness Can Affect a Child Custody Decision

 Lack of Trust.

 Sometimes a divorce or custody filing is the necessary incentive for a spouse to face his or her mental illness and lack of appropriate treatment.
 After years of ignoring appropriate treatments and counseling, a parent may no longer believe that the mentally ill parent will actually start and continue on the path of recovery.
-Even so, the family law attorneys at Kraayeveld Law can help with a custom order to put safeguards in place, such as required counseling, medication checks, and safety mechanisms for the children.
+Even so, the family law attorneys at Kraayeveld Family Law can help with a custom order to put safeguards in place, such as required counseling, medication checks, and safety mechanisms for the children.

 Financial Support.